Dolphin Class

 Woodland

-Outdoor learning will take place on Thursday afternoon.
+Outdoor learning will take place on Tuesday afternoons.
 It is important that your child comes dressed in long sleeves and trousers and has a change of footwear.
 We are so lucky to have our own woodland on-site and so the children have the opportunity to access outdoor learning every week.
 Having our own woodland gives children the opportunity to develop their respect for the natural world, which ties in with our core values.
 They develop resilience and problem-solving skills through challenges and wild play in the woods, as well as broadening their horizons by learning and developing their outdoor survival skills such as shelter building and fire lighting.

 P.E.